gautz/moveit_tutorials/doc/ompl_constrained_planning/ompl_constrained_planning.rst

 * Position constraints modelled as a `shape_msgs/SolidPrimitive <http://docs.ros.org/latest/api/shape_msgs/html/msg/SolidPrimitive.html>`_ of type `BOX`.
 * Orientation constraints.

 This planning approach provides an alternative solution when you where using the `enforce_joint_model_state_space <../ompl_interface/ompl_interface_tutorial.html#enforce-planning-in-joint-space>`_ option for planning problems.
-Currently, the main use case of this constrained planning approach is end-effector orientation constraints with 2 degrees of freedom constrained and one almost free.

-TODO(jeroendm) Extend this section based on future experiments.
-Or others with intersting planning problems can try out the planner and add there experience here.

-.. tutorial-formatter:: ./src/ompl_constrained_planning.cpp
+More research is needed to determine when it is benificial to use this planner.